nename/bjcounter/README.md

 5. add player advantage (%)

-*you can easily account for the deviation by playing with positive true count only
+*you can easily account for the deviation by playing with positive true count only (positive true count means there is bigger probabilty of getting larger numbers and vice versa)

 #### Preview